 Each option adds to the overall price.
-For example, a wood door with custom hinges and glass, can often cost more than $4,000 - for one door!
+For example, a wood door with custom hinges and glass can often cost more than $4,000 - for one door!
 If you add in the cost of side and patio doors, the price could jump to more than $20,000.
 Fiberglass offers an alternative to classic wood- with the benefit of moisture resistance and textures.
 You can order them with woodgrain patterns, prefinished in various colors, and with a host of hinge choices.
 Steel doors tend to be used as side doors or as an entry-level door.
-They hold paint well, but can dent easily which makes them less appealing than wood or fiberglass.
+They hold paint well but can dent easily which makes them less appealing than wood or fiberglass.
 The key to selecting the right door is analyzing your budget and the home's architecture.

 Consider getting it with one sidelight only (which will in turn make the transom smaller) and using clear glass.
 To take it one step further, removing the transom entirely can save even more money!
-The money you save on the overall price can be used to prefinish the door or upgrade the hardware – such as satin nickel, oil-rubbed bronze, etc. Also, there is no rule which states that if the entry door is wood all the other have to be as well.
+The money you save on the overall price can be used to pre-finish the door or upgrade the hardware – such as satin nickel, oil-rubbed bronze, etc. Also, there is no rule which states that if the entry door is wood all the other have to be as well.
 Consider using fiberglass doors on side entry and patio areas.
 You could even use steel doors and vinyl patio doors to save even more money.

 If you are building or remodeling a home, there may be a door schedule listed on the plans.
 It is important to remember that you are not bound by this schedule.
 Architects specify certain products for various reasons.
 Sometimes, it is because they are influenced by certain manufacturers to specify their products.
 If fancy wood doors are listed by the architect, you can change them to a more affordable material.
 More cost-saving tips are listed below:

-- Use fiberglass or steel doors as opposed to natural wood
+Use fiberglass or steel doors as opposed to natural wood

-- Use clear glass instead of designer glass
+Use clear glass instead of designer glass

-- Remove transoms and sidelites if possible
+Remove transoms and sidelights if possible

-- Stick with standard hardware colors to avoid extra charges
+Stick with standard hardware colors to avoid extra charges

-- Consider single doors as opposed to double doors
+Consider single doors as opposed to double doors

-- Having the door prefinished from the factory will add to the overall cost (whereas you could paint or stain the door much cheaper)
+Having the door pre-finished from the factory will add to the overall cost (whereas you could paint or stain the door much cheaper)